jadanaque/beautiful-jekyll/_posts/2020-07-31-50_days_of_discipline.md

 	- Book Reading: I managed to finish chapter 5, but then I had to prioritize some other things :pensive:
 	- Physical Training: I continued doing CrossFit and some weightlifting, but was not able to train everyday.

-* Week 5: I had to prioritize my applications (Graduate School) and some other things (like big projects at work and my marriage), so I have to be sincere here: I stopped working on this challenge :cry: <br/>
+* Week 5: I had to prioritize my applications (Graduate School) and some other things (like big projects at work and my marriage), so I have to be sincere here: I stopped working on this challenge :cry: <br />
 However, it was a great challege and I am going to give it another try later.
 Still, I was able to finish the 8 lessons of the Azure Machine Learning course on time and continued training for at least 4 times a week.
 I miss reserving 30min-1hour everyday just to read and am looking forward to start this over again; I found it very relaxing and totally worth it.